Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 In art, any object or form represented can be defined as positive space.
 All the space surrounding an object is considered negative space, and it helps to define the object itself.

 When drawing a rose, keep in mind that leaves come from the stem at different angles.
 While drawing, put extra care in trying to render the different angles, proportions, and shades of each leaf.

-Always place negative shapes correctly in relations to petals, leaves, and stem.
+Always place negative shapes correctly in relation to petals, leaves, and stem.
 Look carefully at the shape of each area of negative space and place it accurately, keeping the proportions right.

 To draw the stem, start on the dark side of the stem by drawing a line with short strokes.
 If the stem is in front of a leaf, tone the leaf darker next to the light area of the stem.
 You can define the object just by defining the space next to it; there is no need to draw the stem line on its light area.

 Drawing the Rose Flower

-Once you have your directional lines and main shapes in, start drawing a small shape, then a larger shape; move on to next shape, relating each one to another and using fine veins as lines to find form.
-At all times check and double-check the edges of petals, relationships between the petals and directional strokes suggesting form.
+Once you have your directional lines and main shapes in, start drawing a small shape, then a larger shape; move on to the next shape, relating each one to another and using fine veins as lines to find form.
+At all times check and double-check the edges of petals, relationships between the petals, and directional strokes suggesting form.

 Keep comparing the lightest value on your drawing with the lightest spot on the object, and adjust the drawing as needed.
 Similarly, keep comparing the darkest areas as well.

-Squint often and continuously look at your drawing and compare to the rose, assess each area of the drawing in relation the others, to achieve correct value variations.
+Squint often and continuously look at your drawing and compare to the rose, assess each area of the drawing in relation to the others, to achieve correct value variations.
 Always keep checking for accuracy.
 This is a great way to develop drawing and observation skills.